cedbanana/dds25-2/README.md

 ## 🏗️ Core Components
 ### 🔴 Redis (Database)
 Primary database for all services.
 Stores inventory, payment, and orders information.
+#### Redis Streams

+Redis Streams are used internally by the payment and order microservices to asynchronously store and consume transactions that need to be processed.
+They allow us to have the obtain the benefits of message queues wihout dealing with their additional overhead.

+#### Redis Lua Scripts

+We use Lua scripts to perform atomic actions in the redis database without the overhead of creating transactions.
+We have lua scripts to atomically check if a value is greater than another and if so, decrement it.

+#### Redis Sentinel
+Sentinel is a monitoring system provided by redis to catch database crashes and do the failover function.More than one Sentinel can be deployed in a system.
+Sentinel is being given the primary databases that it needs to watch and in case it notices that one fails it sends a failover messages.
+Once the whole quorum of Sentinels agrees on the failover, the replicas are being promoted to master.
+The replicas of the system are automatically detected by the Sentinel (it scans the whole networks trying to detect redis instances).

-### 🔗 gRPC (Server Communication)
+### 🔗 gRPC (Inter-Service Communication)
 High-performance service communication protocol.
 Enables efficient cross-service communication.
 ### 🛒 Order Service
 Coordinates transactions and manages the user shopping cart.
-Uses gRPC to call Payment and Stock services
+Uses gRPC to call Payment and Stock services.

+> It is important to note order only acts as a relay that sends decrement
+> events to stock and payment.
+If one service's decrement action fails, it does
+> not attempt a rollback and simply fails.
+The roll-back is eventually handled internally by the
+> stock and payment services.
 ### 📦 Stock Service
 Manages inventory tracking and stock adjustments.
 Capable of rollback operations for failed transactions.
 ### 💳 Payment Service
 Handles user credit management and payment processing.
 Capable of rollback operations for failed transactions.

 ## 🛠️ Implementation Details
 ### ⚡ Asynchronous Communication